grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 ..
 ```

-This deals with the case, at least for now, but in the long run, it can cause some trouble:
+This deals with the problem, at least for now, but in the long run, it can cause some trouble:

+TODO finished here

 1. According to [Shalloway's Law](http://www.netobjectives.com/blogs/shalloway%E2%80%99s-law-and-shalloway%E2%80%99s-principle), it will be very hard to find all these places and chances are you'll miss at least one.
 If so, a bug might creep in.
-2. Even if this time you'll be able to find and correct all the places, every time the domain logic for product name comparisons changes (e.g. we'll have to use `InvariantIgnoreCase` option instead of `OrdinalIgnoreCase` for some reasons, or the case I mentioned earlier with comparison including an identifier), you'll have to do it over.
+2. Even if this time you'll be able to find and correct all the places, every time the domain logic for product name comparisons changes (e.g. we'll have to use `InvariantIgnoreCase` option instead of `OrdinalIgnoreCase` for some reasons, or handle the case I mentioned earlier with comparison including an identifier of a product), you'll have to do it over.
+And Shalloway's Law applies each time again.
 3. Everyone who adds new code that compares product names in the future, will have to remember that character case is ignored in such comparisons.
-Thus, they will have to remember to use `IgnoreCase` option whenever they add new comparisons.
-If you want to know my opinion, accidental violation of this convention in a team that has either a fair size or more than minimal staff turnover is just a matter of time.
+Thus, they will have to remember to use `OrdinalIgnoreCase` option whenever they add new comparisons somewhere in the code.
+If you want to know my opinion, accidental violation of this convention in a team that has either a fair size or more than minimal staff turnover rate is just a matter of time.
 4. Also, there are other changes that will be tied to the concept of product name (like generating a hash code in places such product names are stored in a hash set or are keys in a hash table) and you'll need to introduce them too in all the places where the product name value is used.

 #### Option two - use a helper class